Team-Infinite-Void/transaction-tracker/README.md

   * Josiah Kila
     * I added the remaining functions to the menu to view Analytics.
 I also added a timestamp feature to track when someone makes a transaction.
 Additonaly, I added a filtering system so the user cannot input incorrect data.

+    * Assignment 3: I added further security by adding a qr code generator and using Google Authenticator to generate an OTP for users trying to login.
+If this was a real transaction tracker with important information such as bank info and account records, this would be an extra barrier for any hacker.

   * Chris Dang